Why do you need to shutdown computer remotely?

 - Download and install AnyViewer on the client computer and the host computer respectively.

 Learning to shutdown computer remotely can be very useful for us.
 But some of the operations of the above 4 methods are too complicated.
 If you want an easy way to shutdown computer remotely, you can try to use AnyViewer.
-It is free remote control software for Windows, which is the best replacement for Windows Remote Desktop.
+It is the free remote control software for Windows, which is the best replacement for Windows Remote Desktop.